- About SPD

-Any notification to correct or change mailing address or to change instructions on how you wish to receive the medal and token must be completed by 10 December 2017.
+Any notification to correct or change mailing address or to change instructions on how you wish to receive the medal must be completed by 10 December 2017.
 No changes or corrections will be entertained after this date.

 Is international delivery available?

 What is the Social Media Contest?
 Is this compulsory?